tensorpack/tensorpack/docs/tutorial/trainer.md

 ### Built-in Trainers

-Tensorpack implements a few builtin trainers for __single-cost gradient-based optimization__, as this is the most common type of task.
+Tensorpack implements a few builtin trainers for __single-dataloader single-cost gradient-based optimization__, as this is the most common type of task.
 If your training follows this pattern, you only need to __select a trainer__, and use it with its [training interface](./training-interface.md).